Q: Picard's Trial, the Continuum, and the Limits of Judgment

 In 2370, Q resumed the trial through a temporal paradox in the Devron system.
 Picard's command of multiple time frames, and his willingness to ask his crews in each period to trust an improbable account, turned the test into an argument for imagination as a command discipline.

 In 2401, Q's intervention around Picard, the Stargazer, and the altered Europa Mission shifted the framework from species judgment to personal release.
-By the end of that episode, Q's interest in Picard was no longer only prosecutorial; it had become, however difficult to classify, a form of attachment.
+By the end of that crisis, Q's interest in Picard was no longer only prosecutorial; it had become, however difficult to classify, a form of attachment.

 Strategic or Historical Significance